IvanFloresM/coursera_tensorflow/README.md

 # coursera_tensorflow
-Practice_exercises and code for TF2.0 courses
+Practice_exercises and code for [Customising your models with TensorFlow 2](https://www.coursera.org/learn/customising-models-tensorflow2).
+Code was run on Google Colab